BoweyLou/SupaSupa/Docs/Features/EnhancedAwardSystem.md

 - 30-day lockout period
 - Visible to all children

 This creates a monthly movie night reward that can be claimed once per month.

+### Example 4: Customized Bonus Awards

+Create bonus awards with:
+- Different icons representing various achievements (e.g., Star for excellence, Trophy for winning)
+- Custom colors to match the achievement type or child's preference
+- Point values that reflect the significance of the achievement